 Let me take that advice one step further: if an employee informs you that she needs leave to undergo a hysterectomy, don’t tell the employee it’s “not a good time to take leave,” and then urge her to read the book titled, No More Hysterectomies.

-File this one under the category of “Employers do inexplicable things that cause them to be sued.”
+File this one under the category of “supervisors do inexplicable things that cause their employer to be sued.”
 Here’s a brief summary of the rather interesting facts: Brenda Drew, a stellar employee of 15 years, informed her supervisor at Quest Diagnostics that she would need a leave of absence to undergo a hysterectomy.
 In response, her supervisor allegedly made the above comments.

 While on FMLA leave, Drew found out that her domestic partner had cancer.
 Shortly thereafter, while Drew was still on leave, a Quest Human Resources staff member contacted Drew to inform her that she would be terminated in a reduction-in-force after Quest lost a significant client contract.
 Unfortunately, the HR generalist continued talking, suggesting to Drew that the termination might be a “blessing in disguise,” as she would have more time to take care of her partner, and that, in any event, Drew “would not be able to give 100% to her job anyway.”